stefanthoss/stefandroid-blog/_posts/2020-05-10-usb-turntable-sonos-bridge.md

 ---
 layout: post
-title: "How to play music from a USB turntable on Sonos using a Raspberry Pi"
+title: "Play music from a USB turntable on Sonos using a Raspberry Pi"
 tags: raspberrypi music
 ---